Complete Guide to Skincare for Seniors: Dryness, Bruising

 Diuretic medications and those that cause vomiting or diarrhea may lead to dehydration.
 Senior patients may find it challenging or impossible to take a sip of water on their own or need to remember for long periods, further contributing to dehydration.

-Bruises are skin discolorations caused by burst blood vessels beneath the skin which release fluid under its surface and leak blood out, leaving behind dark purplish marks or “black and blue” bruises on its surface.
+Bruises are skin discolorations caused by burst blood vessels beneath the skin, which release fluid under its surface and leak blood out, leaving behind dark purplish marks or “black and blue” bruises on its surface.

 Everybody occasionally experiences bruises due to hitting things or falling onto hard surfaces, but older adults experiencing regular bruising could indicate a health concern that needs further evaluation.